-In that case, you’re either just going to have work before they wake up in the morning, after they go to bed at night or whilst they’re awake but playing independently.
+In that case, you’re either just going to have work before they wake up in the morning or after they go to bed at night.

 Personally, I prefer going to bed once they fall asleep at about 8.30 AM and waking up at 4.00 AM.
 This gives me about 3 hours of uninterrupted time to devote to writing.

 This time is priceless to me because I can’t write when my child is underfoot.
 I need quiet, focus and concentration.

 If you’re a night owl, then wait until the kids are sleeping before you work.

 Just make sure that you get enough sleep, so you don’t feel like dying the next day.
 Just when your kids are bouncing with energy.